How to Build a Faceless Tiktok Channel with AI

 Creator or RVE

-So within Version 6 theres two ways to genrate captions at the moment:
+So within Version 6 there are two ways to generate captions at the moment:

 // Create timing for each word